 Following breakfast we will embark on a leisurely walking tour the old City Wall and Muslim Quarter.
 The City wall of Xian is one of the few cities in China where the old city walls are still standing.
 These walls were erected during the Ming Dynasty in 1370.
 We explore this historic structure before venturing amongst the the small lane ways and exotic smells of the Old Muslim Quarter.
 This area has been home to the cities Hui Community (Chinese Muslims)for centuries.
 To get to know this alternate side of Chinese culture we immersed ourselves in the butcher shops, sesame seed oil factories and hidden mosques that make this area so fascinating.

 This morning we fly to Xining, the major gateway to the Tibetan Plateau.
 It is an ancient highland city on the Yellow River which offers many scenic spots and historical sites.
 The city itself has a strong Islamic flavour, as it is home to many Hui people.
 Dongguan Mosque is the biggest mosque in Qinghai Province.
 It was built in 1380, boasting a history of more than 600 years.
-Following a city tour of Xining we travel independently on a comfortable, air-conditioned overnight train to Lhasa.
-The train departs at 3.05pm from Xining and arrives the following afternoon in Lhasa.
+Following a city tour of Xining you say farewell to your Chinese guide when boarding the train and travel independently on a comfortable, air-conditioned overnight train to Lhasa.
+The train departs at 3.04pm from Xining and arrives the following day in Lhasa.

 The train will arrive in Lhasa at approximately 2.35pm where you will be met at the station by our local Tibetan guide and driver.
 We are then transferred to our comfortable well located hotel for a hot shower and freshen up before heading out for a delicious local Tibetan dinner.